Suntory Beverage & Food Limited Corporate Governance Policy

 9. Role of the Board of Directors

 - The Company has chosen to be incorporated as a company with an Audit and Supervisory Committee for its corporate governance structure.
-The aim of this decision is to improve the effectiveness of auditing and supervisory functions through the auditing performed by Directors, who have the right to vote at board meetings and serve on the Audit and Supervisory Committee, as well as to improve the effectiveness of internal controls through the implementation of auditing that utilizes the internal audit division.
+The aim of this decision is to improve the effectiveness of auditing and supervisory functions through the auditing performed by Audit and Supervisory Committee Members, who have the right to vote at board meetings, as well as to improve the effectiveness of internal controls through the implementation of auditing that utilizes the internal audit division.